elmiko/elmiko.github.io/_posts/2017-08-19-weekend-code-hacker-000.markdown

 So what does it do?
 Well, quite simply it returns a function that will be used for an `img` element's `onclick` handler.
-This handler function will change the state that `img` element's `src` parameter to toggle between two images.
+This handler function will change the state of that `img` element's `src` parameter to toggle between two images.
 In this manner, I can still use Imgur to host my images but allow a quick toggle to occur in-line.
 Try it now, click on the images of the books or magazine earlier in this post.